fambosyt/raspberry-pi-bma/README.md

-# raspberry-pi-fire-control 🔥🧯
+# raspberry-pi-bma 🔥🧯
-This project is about a RaspberryPi 3 that is used as a fire alarm control panel.
+This project is about a RaspberryPi 5 that is used as a fire alarm control panel.

 ## First
 There is also an explanatory video for this project and a demonstration on YouTube.
 [Check it out](https://youtu.be/qD9vU8PJhmU?si=HSxL3lxSPtzYpJKj)